Application of Chile solar street light and garden wall lamp

 According to the “Infrastructure Development” report submitted by the Chilean Construction Chamber of Commerce, Chile will invest 174.505 billion dollars in infrastructure construction from 2018 to 2027.
 Among them, the investment in urban roads was 60.776 billion dollars, and the investment in inter-city roads was 20.343 billion dollars.

 Traditional road lighting requires complicated wiring and other projects, but solar lights do not require wiring, which is very convenient and safe to install.
-No longer like traditional street lights that need to spend a lot of time and money to maintain, solar street lights do not require maintenance.
-Solar lights use energy-saving and low-carbon LED lighting while using new energy solar energy, which is more energy-saving and environmentally friendly.
+No longer like traditional street lights that need to spend a lot of time and money to maintain, solar street lamps do not require maintenance.
+Solar lights use low-carbon LED lighting while using solar energy, which is more environmentally friendly.

 Chile is the longest and narrowest country globally, with land spanning 38 latitudes, and the climate varies greatly.
 Generally speaking, it can be divided into three distinct areas: North, Central, and South: